florentaden/mldeclustering/README.md

 #### *Figure 2.
 Influence of total data set sampling and comparison with the original model.*

 The result shows that using for example 50% of the total data set (100 catalogs) implies a 3% changes in the prediction of the original model for a difference of around 600Mb in the size of the model (compressed).
 Obviously, this 3% could actually improve the predictions but we do not have any mean to verify that.
 This result shows to the user that the predictions might be different using one model or another.

-# In the next few days, we will publish links to download a pair or models trained on different proportion of the total data set.
-Figures will be updated with uncompressed model sizes.
-Stay tuned!